BBGuy/commerce_stock/README.txt

 To install and configure

    1. Install and enable the module.
+   2. Add the permission "Administer commerce stock settings" to all relevant roles.
-   2. Visit admin/commerce/config/stock to enable stock tracking on your product type(s).
+   3. Visit admin/commerce/config/stock to enable stock tracking on your product type(s).
-   3. Set the starting value of stock on each product.
+   4. Set the starting value of stock on each product.

-he stock module does two main things
+The stock module does two main things:

    1. Maintain stock levels
    2. Implement validation of stock to prevent users from ordering out of stock items